 "Wolfenstein 3D" was one of the earliest games to try to simulate a 3D environment through texture mapping on walls and animated sprites, and though it wasn't strictly 3-dimensional by today's standards, it set the stage for the new wave of 3D game programming.

 "Doom," "Quake," "Heretic" and "Unreal" soon followed, introducing game players to polygon-modeled 3D characters and objects and ushering in the modern era of C++ programming.
 Today's game developers need that core knowledge of C++, at a bare minimum, to break into a programming career.
 Familiarity with 3D art tools, scripting languages, object-oriented programming and APIs (application programming interfaces) is also useful.

 Career Outlook for Game Programmers

 Don't be surprised, though, if your 3D game programming career leads you into ever more specialized realms of expertise.
 Gaming grows more complex with every passing year, and development companies will need programmers who can focus on a particular area such as audio, artificial intelligence or multiplayer networking.
-Further, Wii U, PlayStation 4, Xbox 360 and One and mobile and tablet platforms often demand specialty programming skills.
+Further, PlayStation 5, Xbox One S, Nintendo Switch and mobile and tablet platforms often demand specialty programming skills.
 Keeping up with the gaming industry—having a clear idea of where it's going AND where it's been—is a wise idea no matter where you are in your career.